aklein-dex/notifhome/README.md

 #### Problem

-When I'm outside and try to contact my wife on her cellphone, she sometimes doesn't hear it ringing because she is in another room or it is in vibration mode in her bag.
+When I'm outside and try to contact my wife on her cellphone, she sometimes doesn't hear it ringing because it is in another room or it is in vibration mode in her bag.

 #### Solution

 With this project, I'm able to send messages to the Omega2 to notify my wife.
 The Omega2 will turn on the LED, emit a beep and show a message on the screen.

-To acknowledge a notification, simply press the button on the Omega2 or use the Website.
+To acknowledge a notification, my wife has to simply press the button on the Omega2 or use the Website.

 ### Instructions